6 Causes of Hair Loss in Men

 If you’re suddenly losing large clumps of hair, this can be the result of physical or emotional shock and/or stress or something more serious, like an underlying medical condition.
 If you’re experiencing sudden hair loss, visit a doctor to determine the cause.

 Looking for more information on the causes of hair loss?
-Visit ROGAINE® for more info on understanding hair loss.
+Visit ROGAINE® for more info on understanding male baldness and hair thinning.

 Links to third-party sources in this content are provided are for educational purposes only.
 No sponsorship or endorsement is implied.
 This article includes information from the Mayo Clinic, the National Institutes of Health, the American Hair Loss Association.